phoe/protest/doc/base.md

 errors that arise regarding protocol and test-case definition.
 This condition type is later reused in other PROTEST packages.

+Protocol classes and protocol condition types may be redefined as normal classes and normal condition types, after which they may be normally instantiated.
+To achieve this, redefine them using the standard `DEFCLASS` and `DEFINE-CONDITION` macros instead of `DEFINE-PROTOCOL-CLASS` and `DEFINE-PROTOCOL-CONDITION-TYPE`.

 ## Internal dependencies

 None.